Rick-Xia/ScienceSARU/tmr.md

 Deploying babel, webpack, and finally switched to create-react-app in the other side.
-Going to change the project name to Mahjoint Dynamically generated decks for allTile and handTile, trying to add listener to them
+Going to change the project name to Mahjoint Dynamically generated decks for allTile and handTile, trying to add listener to them Listener added. modified the whole structure of this SPA. going to work on evaluation sections and/or deploying Redux